-A number of relevant new standards, amendments to standards and interpretations are not yet effective for the period ended 30 June 2015, and have not been applied in preparing these interim consolidated financial statements.
-None of these are expected to have a material effect on the interim consolidated financial statements of the Group, except for IFRS 15 Revenue from Contracts with Customers and IFRS 9 Financial Instruments, which becomes mandatory for the Group's 2018 consolidated financial statements.
-The Group is currently assessing the impact of IFRS 15 and IFRS 9 and plans to adopt the new standard on the required effective date.
+A number of relevant new standards, amendments to standards and interpretations are not yet effective for the period ended 31 March 2015, and have not been applied in preparing these interim consolidated financial statements.
+None of these are expected to have a material effect on the interim consolidated financial statements of the Group, except for IFRS 9 Financial Instruments and IFRS 15 Revenue from Contracts with Customers, which becomes mandatory for the Group's 2018 and 2017 consolidated financial statements, respectively.
+The Group is currently assessing the impact of IFRS 9 and IFRS 15 and plans to adopt the new standard on the required effective date.

-2.2 Basis of consolidation
+2.2 Basis of Consolidation